The Future of Sustainable Crops Now is Regenerative Agriculture

 The Potential of Legumes

 Legumes, such as lentils, peas, and beans, are nitrogen-fixing crops that naturally enhance soil fertility.
 They play a crucial role in crop rotations by reducing the need for synthetic fertilizers, which are often associated with greenhouse gas emissions.
-Beyond their soil benefits, legumes also provide a rich source of protein, contributing to more systems.
+Beyond their soil benefits, legumes also provide a rich source of protein, contributing to more sustainable food systems.

 Quinoa: A Climate-Resilient Crop